Lesson Plan - Get It!

 Take a few minutes to watch this Addition of Integers With Different Signs by morgankenneth12 video (below) for plenty of examples showing these steps:

-Once you are done discussing, you can jump to the Got It? section to try some problems on your own.
+When you are ready, you can jump to the Got It? section to try some problems on your own.